The role of literacy in science teaching

 - Carefully select the vocabulary to teach and focus on the ‘most tricky’ words

 - Show the links between words and their composite parts

 - Use activities to engage pupils with reading scientific text and help them to comprehend it

 - Support pupils to develop their scientific writing skills

-Sample practical activities include Directed Activities Related to Text (DARTS) which encourage closer and deeper reading and strategies for direct vocabulary instruction.
+- A sample DARTS (Directed Activities Related to Text) activity to encourage closer and deeper reading and strategies for direct vocabulary instruction.

 - Case study from a sixth form science book club with ideas to inspire you as well as practical advice

 - A book list of suggestions to consider for your STEM book club

 CPD to extend your literacy in science knowledge